Pocket money, working hours and contract for au pairs in the Netherlands

 Language course/cultural exchange

 Au pairs in the Netherlands are entitled to attend a language course.
-The host family should help the au pair in finding suitable offers within their area, and contribute 320 euros per year to the language course.
+We advise that the host family should help the au pair in finding suitable offers within their area, and contribute 320 euros per year to the language course.

 The au pair programme in the Netherlands is explicitly designed for a cultural exchange.
 This includes the au pair and host family pursuing typical Dutch activities together to bring the au pair closer to Dutch culture.